-Heavily itchy, large, deep red patches and plaques and large bulging blisters, sometimes aspect of erythema multiforme (see Fig.), on the trunk and extremities.
-Rare vesicular disease pattern.
-Mucous membrane involvement (oral and genital mucous membrane) in 20% of patients.
+Severely pruritic, extensive deep red patches and plaques and large bulging blisters, sometimes aspect of erythema multiforme (see Fig.), on the trunk and extremities.
+Less commonly, vesiculous clinical picture.
+Mucosal involvement (oral and genital mucosa) in 20% of patients.
 Healing without scarring.

 An association with psoriasis is present in 1/3 of patients.

 The extent to which esophageal carcinomas are associated with the clinical picture requires further investigation.

 LaboratoryThis section has been translated automatically.

 In the laboratory, an IgG antibody against the 200 kDa laminin-gamma1 is detected by immunoblotting.
 The antibodies against the pemphigoid AK BP180 and BP 230; collagen VII, laminin 332 are not found.

 HistologyThis section has been translated automatically.

 Direct ImmunofluorescenceThis section has been translated automatically.

 In lesional and perilesional skin, linear deposits of IgG and C3 along the dermo-epidermal junction zone.

 Further investigations can be performed by indirect immunofluorescence on human saline split skin with the patient serum, showing IgG and C3 deposits at the dermal bottom of the artificial split.

 TherapyThis section has been translated automatically.